mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 And then, the problem is, mind associates with it and attaches to it; at that time, you cannot see the oneness.
 And then, the mind misunderstands oneness.

 For instance, [the mind understands that] oneness is just like “the moon reflected in the water.”
 [That is a] combination of two things; it is not oneness, because two different things exist.
-So Dōgen Zenji says it like this in the *Genjokoan*:
+So Dōgen Zenji says it like this in the *Genjōkōan*:

 > Oneness is not like moon reflected in the water, water in which moon is reflected.